MohsinKokani/MoKoTube/README.md

 - **Channel Statistics Page:** Users can view detailed channel statistics for a selected YouTube channel, including the number of views, likes, dislikes, and comments.

+- **Infinite Scroll:** This project includes an example of how to implement infinite scroll using a scroll event in React.
+Also prevents potential problems caused by race conditions.

 MoKo Tube is built using React.js and utilizes the YouTube v3 API to fetch data from YouTube.
 With these features, the app offers a user-friendly interface that mimics the functionality of YouTube.

 ## API Endpoints